-Signs of over hydration:
+Signs of over hydration

 - Increased respiratory rate and pulse.
-(Both must increase to consider it a problem -increase of pulse by 15 & respiratory rate by 5)
+(Both must increase to consider it a problem increase of Pulse by 15 & RR by 5)

 - Jugular veins engorged

 - Puffiness of eye

-Stop ORS if any of the above mentioned signs appear.
+Stop ORS if any of the following signs appear.